ip-tools/python-epo-ops-client/README.md

 * Add optional caching to minimize impact on the OPS servers

 There are two main layers to python_epo_ops_client: Client and Middleware.
-Storage.

 ### Client

-The Client contains all the formatting and token handling logic.
-The Client class is what you'll interact with mostly.
+The Client contains all the formatting and token handling logic and is what you'll interact with mostly.

 When you issue a request, the response is a [`requests.Response`][requests.Response] object.
 If `response.status_code !=